Insider Lab

 In this report, we focused on high-profile attacks, particularly those involving compromised Microsoft 365 accounts and studied the tactics used by these attackers.
 Each case study provides a unique window into the world of cyber threats, offering insights into the cunning methods employed by cyber adversaries and the vulnerabilities they exploit.
 Furthermore, InsiderLab released a free tool to aid in identifying similar classes of attacks.

-Case Study 1: Microsoft Storm-0558 SaaS Breach
+Case study 1: Microsoft Storm-0558 SaaS breach

 Uncovered in 2023, the threat actor behind the STORM-0558 attacks successfully accessed their victim’s Microsoft Exchange Online and Outlook accounts, completely bypassing 2FA (two-factor authentication).
 Notably, various U.S. government entities endured the brunt of the STORM-0558 onslaught.